nxtreaming/srt-live-server/README.md

 you can push camera live stream by FFMPEG.Please download ffmpeg sourcecode from https://github.com/FFmpeg/FFmpeg, then compile FFMPEG with --enable-libsrt.

-srt library is installed in folder /usr/local/lib64. if "ERROR: srt >= 1.3.0 not found using pkg-config" occured when compiling FFMPEG, please check the ffbuild/config.log file and follow its instruction to resolve this issue. in most cases it can be resolved by the following command: export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/local/lib64/pkgconfig
+SRT library is installed in folder /usr/local/lib64. if "ERROR: srt >= 1.3.0 not found using pkg-config" occured when compiling FFMPEG, please check the ffbuild/config.log file and follow its instruction to resolve this issue. in most cases it can be resolved by the following command: export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/local/lib64/pkgconfig

-if "error while loading shared libraries: libsrt.so.1" occured, please add srt library path to file '/etc/ld.so.conf' as the default path, then refresh by comand /sbin/ldconfig with root.
+if "error while loading shared libraries: libsrt.so.1" occured, please add SRT library path to file '/etc/ld.so.conf' as the default path, then refresh by comand /sbin/ldconfig with root.

 use ffmpeg to push camera stream with SRT(on my mac):